Home Warranty Service Fees Explained: Costs, How They Work & What to Expect

 • You still owe the fee even if your claim is denied

-• One service fee typically covers all repairs in a single visit
+• One service fee usually covers all repairs in one visit

 Trusted by Thousands